 With the prevalence of chronic diseases and rising awareness of personal care, patients will no doubt be behind the continued innovation in this area.
 While we aren’t yet at widespread adoption, Gartner’s predictions seem about right.
 More hospitals are adopting the technology and studies are underway to further demonstrate its efficacy.

 The next big innovation on the horizon for 3D printing is bioprinting.
 The method allows cellular structures to be created that imitate natural tissue characteristics.
-Currently used to help research drugs and carry out laboratory tests, the technology could be used to manufacture personalized tissue.
+Currently used to help research drugs and carry out laboratory tests, the technology could be used to manufacture personalised tissue.
 Although it still seems a way off, the not-so-distant future will possibly see the successful transplantation of a 3D printed organ.